 No one at Burning Man is going to intentionally steal your bike, but every now and again a drunk person mistakenly rides off on the wrong one.
 Purchase a lock with a simple combination that will be easy for you to remember.
 Don’t buy a lock that uses a key as it’s easy to lose while wandering around the deep playa at night.

-Luci Lights are solar powered inflatable lights that are amazing to have hanging around your camp.
+Luci Lights are solar-powered inflatable lights that are amazing to hang around your camp.
 They will charge during the day and stay powered all night.
 Plus they pack down small so you can pack several without taking up too much space in your car.

 Battery-Powered String Lights

-Pick up some battery-powered string lights to decorate your bicycle, your hat, and even possibly your body if you feel so inclined.
+Add battery-powered string lights to your Burning Man packing list to decorate your bicycle, your hat, and even possibly your body if you feel so inclined.

-Be sure to bring a headlamp to help you see what you’re doing when cooking in the dark or finding your way to the toilet in the middle of the night.
+Be sure to pack a headlamp to help you see what you’re doing when cooking in the dark or finding your way to the toilet in the middle of the night.
+It’s also really nice to have when you’re out in deep playa and need to figure out where you left your bicycle!

-Don’t forget plenty of extra batteries to keep you illuminated all week!
+Don’t forget to pack plenty of extra batteries to keep you illuminated all week!

 Saline Nasal Spray

 My nose was a sad state of affairs for the entire week of Burning Man.
 I woke up every morning with blood streaked across my pillow.
-Gross right?
+Gross, right?
 That alkaline dust is actually really terrible for anyone to breathe in (hence why nothing and no one lives out there).
-Nasal spray will help a lot but be ready to be boogery.
+The nasal spray will help a lot and it is a must for your Burning Man packing list, but be ready to be boogery.

 For extra showering privacy, invest in a pop-up shower tent.
 And to comply with Burning Man’s “leave no trace” mentality, don’t forget a kiddie pool or a tarp to catch your greywater.
 This allows it to evaporate rather than soak into the playa.